omkardeshpande8/streamaggregator/README.md

 ```
 mvn clean compile exec:java -Dexec.mainClass="com.mycompany.streamaggregator.Driver"
 ```
-Output will be printed on terminal and also will be written to logs/output.txt
+Output will be printed on the terminal and also will be written to `logs/output.txt` file.

 ## Alternatives
 If maven is not installed on the system, following options are available